TejashRajuKV/Echo-Mind/README.md

-# Thunderwing Falcons - AI Fact-Checker Website
+# Thunderwing Falcons - Echo Mind Website

-A professional website showcasing the Thunderwing Falcons AI Fact-Checker project built for the Google Hackathon.
+A professional website showcasing the Echo Mind AI fact-checking prototype by Thunderwing Falcons, built for the Google Hackathon.

 ## Features